godfuzz3r/burp-ununicode/README.md

 ## UnUnicode

-A burpsuite extention mostly based on this repository: https://github.com/bit4woo/u2c

-## Why

-Plugin from repository above didn't work in my burp suite, so I decided to make a simple replacement that uses `org.apache.commons.text.translate.UnicodeUnescaper` to convert unicode escape sequences to single-byte characters.
+Burp extention for unescaping unicode-escaped sequences.
+Idea taken from [u2c](https://github.com/bit4woo/u2c), but this plugin won't work in my burp.

+Wroten with burp suite montoya api and supports websockets.

 ## Example

-Below is an example of how a json with a unicode escape sequence can be viewed in a burp without converting it in python cli or smth.
-You may notice that the double-byte unicode character (emoji at the end of the json) was not converted correctly, but this is enough for my routine tasks.
+You may notice that double-byte characters such as emojis are not converted correctly, but this is enough for my routine tasks.

 ![default pretty print](img/1.png)

 ![decode unicode escape sequences](img/2.png)

-This is works on any content type as well, but pretty print implemented to json only:
+It works with any content type, but pretty print implemented to json only:

 ![simple text](img/3.png)